allenai/manipulathor/datasets/README.md

 ## 📲 Install The Dataset

-1. Download the compressed file of the dataset from <a href="https://drive.google.com/file/d/13fOGheELJuoXv_JWRPGcpu2fBY-jKWKB/view?usp=sharing">here</a>.
+1. Download the compressed file of the dataset from [here](https://drive.google.com/file/d/13fOGheELJuoXv_JWRPGcpu2fBY-jKWKB/view?usp=sharing).
 2. Extract the zip file to `datasets/apnd-dataset`

 ## 🗂️ Dataset Hierarchy